sasidh8888/M1_projectGoal_UTIL/1_Requirements/README.md

 The system will support all browsers.

 The processor must be at least Dual cored and can be any other latest ones etc.

+## HARDWARE REQUIREMENT

+Here's what you Need to Use the canteen automation system for online records:

+• 20 GB HDD

+256 MB RAM

+• Pentium IV Processor Input Devices: Keyboard, Mouse

+Output Devices: Monitor, Printer

+## SOFTWARE REQUIREMENT

+Operating System: Window XP and above Browsers: Chrome or any other latest web page supporting browser